Deploying Ops Manager on AWS Using Terraform

 Page last updated:

-This guide describes the preparation steps required to install Pivotal Cloud Foundry (PCF) on Amazon Web Services (AWS) using Terraform templates.
+This guide describes the preparation steps required to deploy Ops Manager on Amazon Web Services (AWS) using Terraform templates.

-The Terraform template for PCF on AWS describes a set of AWS resources and properties.
+The Terraform template for Ops Manager on AWS describes a set of AWS resources and properties.
 For more information about how Terraform creates resources in AWS, see the AWS Provider topic on the Terraform site.

-In addition to fulfilling the prerequisites listed in the Installing Pivotal Cloud Foundry on AWS topic, ensure you have the following:
+In addition to reviewing the prerequisites for your runtime, ensure you have the following:

 - The Terraform CLI

-- In your AWS project, ensure you have an IAM user with the following permissions:
+- In your AWS account, ensure you have an IAM user with the following permissions:

-Before you can run Terraform commands to create infrastructure resources, you must fill out a template variables file.
+Before you can run Terraform commands to provision infrastructure resources, you must download the AWS Terraform templates and create a Terraform template variables file as described below:

 workspacedirectory on your local machine.

-On the command line, navigate to the folder.
+On the command line, navigate to the directory.
 For example:

 $ cd ~/workspace/pivotal-cf-terraforming-aws